Automated Recalls take away the pain of having to run recall reports weekly, and then manually selecting patients to send them correspondence.

 Recalls go out during opening hours - plus one hour in the morning and minus 1 hour in the evening e.g. if a surgery is open 9-7 recalls are sent out between 10 and 6.

 Automated Recalls looks back 1 week only.
 It does NOT look for recalls in the past.
 When you first set up your automated recalls you need to wait 1 week for the automation to begin.
 For that week, run your recalls manually, as normal.

 You must have Dentally mail enabled if you want to send letters using automated recalls.

 Inform Dentally that you would like to have Automated Recalls, We will turn your Automated Recalls on.

 You must also have patient Dentist Recall interval and Hygienist Recall interval set in the Patient's Details tab.

-- Go to Settings > Patient Settings > Recalls tab.
+- Go to Settings > Practice Settings > Recalls tab.